-This article is by the Erlang Solutions founder and technical lead, Francesco Cesarini, and can also be found on our website's blog.
+This extract is from an article by the Erlang Solutions founder and technical lead, Francesco Cesarini, and can also be found on our website's blog.

 Once upon a time, Cisco, Ericsson, Klarna, Goldman Sachs, T-Mobile, WhatsApp, Amazon and many other top companies kept a secret.
 Erlang was that badly kept secret.
 Many have heard of it, but few realise that it controls vast amounts of infrastructure, including the fixed and mobile networks we use on a daily basis.
 It was monumental when Cisco revealed that it ships 2 million devices per year running Erlang at the Code BEAM Stockholm conference in 2018.
 This translates to 90% of all internet traffic going through routers and switches controlled by Erlang.
 And have you heard about Ericsson?
 It has Erlang at the core of its GPRS, 3G, 4G and 5G infrastructure.
 With a market share of 40%, there’s a high probability a program written in Erlang assigned the IP address your smartphone is using today (amongst other things).

 Since being released as open source, Erlang has been spreading beyond Telecoms, establishing itself in other verticals such as FinTech, Gaming, Healthcare, Automotive, IoT and Blockchain.
 How can a technology created to switch phone calls make its way into these verticals?
 And why should you not only care but consider using it for your server-side development?